The bottom line

 | Tender port with tight timing | Cruise line |

-| Border crossing, ferry, train, helicopter, aircraft, or multiple transfers | Cruise line or a highly verified cruise-specific operator |
+| Border crossing, ferry, train, helicopter, or multiple transfers | Cruise line |

 | First cruise or anxious traveler | Cruise line |

-| Easy beach, city walk, food tour, or nearby attraction | Private or third-party can make sense |
+| Easy beach, city walk, food tour, or close-by attraction | Private / third-party can make sense |

-| You want a private driver or smaller group | Private or third-party may be better |
+| You want a private driver or small group | Private / third-party can be better |

-| Listing has no clear return time or pickup point | Avoid or verify first |
+| Listing has no clear return time or cruise-pier pickup | Avoid or verify first |

 | Tour returns less than 90 minutes before all-aboard | High caution |